 Though the Navy and Marine Corps program have been designed to prepare future officers, naval science courses are open to all students at Cornell as space limitations allow.
 Please contact the professor for admission into an individual course.

 An applicant for the Naval ROTC program at Cornell must be a citizen of the United States.
 Applicants must have reached their 17th birthday by September 1 of the year of enrollment and be less than 27 years of age on June 30 of the calendar year in which they are commissioned.
 Waivers of the upper age limit may be available for applicants who have prior active duty military service.
 Applicants must also meet physical and medical requirements.
 Interested students can visit the Naval ROTC Unit in Barton Hall or contact their local Naval officer recruiter.

 Successful completion of the Scholarship Program leads to a commission in the Navy or Marine Corps.
 At Cornell University, over 90 percent of NROTC students have a scholarship.
-Students entering NROTC without a prior scholarship award are entitled to compete for two- or three-year scholarships controlled by the Naval Service Training Command.
+Students entering NROTC without a prior scholarship award are entitled to compete for the available two- or three-year scholarships as controlled by the Naval Service Training Command.

 Entering the Scholarship Program:

 There are three ways to enter the Scholarship Program: